 What is known is that the risk of developing vitiligo increases in kids with a family or personal history of thyroid disease, diabetes, and certain conditions like alopecia (an autoimmune disease that causes hair loss).
 And vitiligo is never contagious — kids can't "catch" it from someone else.

-A dermatologist can usually make a diagnosis of vitiligo just by looking for the telltale white patches on the skin.
+A dermatologist usually can make a diagnosis of vitiligo just by looking for the telltale white patches on the skin.
 On kids with very fair skin, a special tool called a Woods lamp might be used.
 This lamp uses ultraviolet light in a dark room to illuminate areas of affected skin that would otherwise be hard to see with the naked eye.

 The doctor will also ask lots of questions about your child's medical history, including whether anyone in the family has had skin conditions or autoimmune problems in the past; whether your child recently has had a rash or sunburn; or whether he or she has had any other illnesses or been under stress.
 A blood test may be done to check for thyroid problems and diabetes, as these can increase the risk of vitiligo.

-Very rarely, the doctor may perform a biopsy (where a small piece of the affected skin is removed to be analyzed in the lab).
+Very rarely, the doctor may do a biopsy (where a small piece of the affected skin is removed to be analyzed in the lab).
 A biopsy lets the doctor check for pigment cells in the skin.
 If the biopsy shows there are no pigment cells, this may confirm a case of vitiligo.

 - Sunscreen.
 One of the most important things your child can do is wear sunscreen every day to protect against skin cancer.
 And because vitiligo spots can't tan (they have no melanin), they may burn and scar.
 Getting a tan on the rest of the body will only highlight white patches even more, especially if a child has light skin.